Chong Ka Shing1, Tam Teck Lip Dexter2

 - Terasaki, I. “1.09 Thermal Conductivity and Thermoelectric Power of Semiconductors.”
 Comprehensive Semiconductor Science and Technology, Six-Volume Set, 1 (2011): 326.

-Formation of copper sulfide through the intermediate of a Copper-thiourea complex (Rahmani 2017).
+Formation of copper sulfide through the intermediate of a copper-thiourea complex.

-TABLE 3: Different stoichiometric ratio of precursors added for samples
+TABLE 3: Different stoichiometric ratios of precursors added for samples

 |Sample||Copper (II) bromide||Dithiooxamide||Thiourea||Dimethylformamide|